-For your own mental health, make sure to practice self-care.
+For your own mental health, make sure to practice self-care throughout the holidays.
 Take some time to evaluate your expectations, positive or negative, about this time of year.
 Find ways to reduce the pressure you feel about how things should go and what they should look like.

 Connecting with loved ones can still happen, even if not in person.
 Set up a Zoom or FaceTime call with them.
 Schedule a family game night via Zoom, or plan to virtually cook a meal together.
 Think of ways to connect with loved ones outside of the box, and reach out to friends as well to connect and combat feelings of loneliness.